ethereum-optimism/design-docs/security/fma-multi-threaded-64-bit-cannon.md

 ## Introduction

 This document covers the conversion of the [Cannon Fault Proof VM](https://docs.optimism.io/stack/protocol/fault-proofs/cannon) to support multi-threading and 64-bit architecture.
-This increases addressable memory and allows better memory management with garbage collection.
+These changes increase addressable memory and support better memory management by unlocking garbage collection in the op-program.

 ## Failure Modes and Recovery Paths

+### Incorrect Linux/MIPS emulation

+- **Description:** An incorrectly implemented FPVM could result in an invalid fault proof.
+This can be caused by bugs in the thread scheduler, incorrect emulation of MIPS64 instructions, and so on.
+- **Risk Assessment:** High severity, Low likelihood.
+- **Mitigations:** Comprehensive testing.
+This includes full test coverage of every supported MIPS instruction, threading semantics, and verifying op-program execution on live chain data.
+- **Detection:** op-dispute-mon forecasts and alerts on undesirable game resolutions.
+- **Recovery Path(s)**: See [Fault Proof Recovery](https://www.notion.so/oplabs/RB-000-Fault-Proofs-Recovery-Runbook-8dad0f1e6d4644c281b0e946c89f345f).

 ### Unimplemented syscalls or opcodes needed by `op-program`